Mark Rypien: Indianapolis Colts

 After a three-year hiatus, Rypien unretired and signed with the Indianapolis Colts on August 1, 2001.
 He would appear in four games for the Colts.
 He made his first appearance in week three against the New England Patriots in relief of Peyton Manning.
-He would complete and attempt his only passes of the season that game going five of nine for 57 yards in the 13–44 loss.
+He would attempt his only passes of the season that game going five of nine for 57 yards in the 44–13 loss.

 Seattle Seahawks

 On August 19, 2002, Rypien signed with the Seattle Seahawks to be the backup for Matt Hasselbeck and Trent Dilfer.
-He played in two preseason games and finished thirteen of 21 passing for 97 yards, but was ultimately cut on September 3, 2002.
+He played in two preseason games and finished 13 of 21 passing for 97 yards, but was ultimately cut on September 3, 2002.

 Rochester Raiders

 Rypien's last professional game was on June 10, 2006; as part of a promotional gig for the Rochester Raiders of the Great Lakes Indoor Football League (GLIFL).

-In 11 NFL seasons, Rypien completed 1,466 of 2,613 passes for 18,473 yards and 115 touchdowns, with 88 interceptions.
+In 11 NFL seasons, Rypien completed 1,466 of 2,613 passes for 18,473 yards, 115 touchdowns, and 88 interceptions.
 He rushed 127 times for 166 yards and 8 touchdowns.